mharley12345/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+ Express is a framework for JavaScript to setup servers to use RESTful API and Express also allows use various middleware which gives it tremendous flexibility in development

 - [ ] Describe Middleware?
+ -Middleware are set of functions that are operate using server usage.
+They provide additional functionality for the server when handling requests.

 - [ ] Describe a Resource?
+ -Resource is a piece of data that is managed inside of database, servers send resources back and forth to engage with database with updating.

 - [ ] What can the API return to help clients know if a request was successful?
+-API returns status codes that lets clients know what happen with their request to the server.
+Status 200 means the request was acknowledged by the server and it may return a response in form of a Resource.

 - [ ] How can we partition our application into sub-applications?
+ -Yes, we can use Express ability for Routing so certain applications so it becomes easier to manage without just having single file containing every functionality of the server.

 ## Project Setup